madeofstown/meshsensor/README.md

 # MeshSensor Telemetry System

-MeshSensor is a telemetry system designed to collect and visualize environmental metrics from a mesh network of sensors.
+MeshSensor is used to collect and visualize environmental metrics from nodes in a Meshtastic network.
 It includes a Flask-based web dashboard, a listener service for telemetry data, and a database for storing sensor readings.

-## Features

-- 🌡️ **Real-time telemetry**: Collect temperature, humidity, pressure, and other environmental metrics.
-- 📊 **Interactive dashboard**: Visualize sensor data over time with charts.
-- 🔌 **Mesh network integration**: Communicate with nodes in a Meshtastic mesh network.
-- 🛠️ **Customizable**: Easily configure nodes and database settings via `config.json`.

 ## Installation